 One day my mom asked me why I write so much about her and not about my father.

 He wasn’t a saint.
 He was just hardly around, so I don’t have a strong opinion towards him either way.
 I know that he existed, he wasn’t absentee, but the collective time he spent with me is realistically less than 6 months.
 What’s the point of me telling you this?

 Our parents are the easiest people to get a distorted view of because of the sheer amount of time we spend with them.

 You likely won’t share the same space with another human for that long until you start your own family.
-However, what’s unique about the relationship is that you’re changing mentally, physically, and emotionally.
+We spend our entire lives as minors around our parents and many of us, years after.
+However, what’s unique about the parent-child relationship is that you’re changing mentally, physically, and emotionally.
 You’re learning about the world from them but they’re also in the process of learning.

-As you gain awareness of the rest of the world, you start seeing things that you think they should have done differently—not just in raising you, but with their lives in general.
+As you gain self-awareness and awareness of the rest of the world, you start seeing things that you think they should have done differently—not just in raising you, but with their whole life, in general.

 The opportunity cost of raising children

 Opportunity cost is the value of the best alternative that you miss out on as a result of choosing a different option.

 For example, my mom missed out on chances to make more money because of her responsibilities towards us.
 Attending to obligations isn’t exactly an opportunity cost decision, but it’s close enough for the purposes of our discussion.